 On top of an endlessly hectic academic schedule, she was a Resident Assistant in both freshman and upperclassmen halls, a librarian, a radio disc jockey and a model.
 Her dedication to her university studies has earned her various scholarships and grants including the William E. Duckwitz Talent Scholarship, the Roepke Music Endowed Scholarship and Florida Bright Futures Medallion Scholarship.
 She was awarded a full scholarship to the DisQuiet Literary Festival in Lisbon, Portugal after winning the Stetson University poetry contest.

 She never limits herself solely to classical studies.
-She remains an avid fan of contemporary collaboration and musical outreach.
-She has recorded and performed with various artists and bands including but not limited to Dashboard Confessional, MAE, Anberlin, Frankie Valli, Amy Grant, Machine Gun Kelly & Richard Cheese.
+She remains an avid fan of contemporary collaboration.
+She has recorded and performed with various artists and bands including but not limited to Dashboard Confessional, MAE, Anberlin, The Who, ELO, Frankie Valli, Amy Grant, Machine Gun Kelly & Richard Cheese.

-Emily is also an up and coming DJ in the Orlando area.
+Emily is also an up and coming DJ in the GTA.
 She spins all genres of music under the pseudonym DJ EmV.
 She has played various corporate events ranging from New York City to Dallas.
 She is a vibrant & energetic DJ who understands that good music is the heart of any event.
-Recently, Emily performed at the AnitaB.org foundation's Grace Hopper 2017 celebration in front technology's youngest and brightest female engineers.
+DJ EmV performed at the AnitaB.org foundation's Grace Hopper 2017 celebration in front technology's youngest and brightest female engineers.
 She hopes to inspire musicians and non-musicians alike with her love of music.

 Emily moved to Toronto in March 2021 where she hopes to experience all that this great city has to offer.